canonical/mlflow-operator/docs/tutorial/mlflow.rst

 Get started with Charmed MLflow
 ==================================

-`MLflow <https://mlflow.org/>`_ is an open-source platform, used for managing machine learning workflows.
-It has four primary functions that include experiment tracking, model registry, model management and code reproducibility.
+This guide describes how you can get started with Charmed MLflow, from deploying to accessing it.
+It is intended for system administrators and end users.

-Charmed MLflow is a `charm bundle <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/bundle/>`_ that enables the deployment of MLflow quickly and easily with just a few commands.
+Charmed MLflow is a `charm bundle <https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/bundle/>`_ that facilitates a quick deployment of

-This tutorial describes how to deploy Charmed MLflow using the `Juju <https://juju.is/>`_ CLI tool and a local `MicroK8s <https://microk8s.io/>`_ cloud.
+`MLflow <https://mlflow.org/>`_, an open-source platform, used for managing machine learning workflows, including experiment tracking, model registry, model management and code reproducibility..

 Requirements
 -------------